-I received a question through the Discord community on how to safely execute third-party code susceptible to blocking in C# using a Timeout to cancel the task.
+Through the Discord community, I received the question of how to safely execute third-party code in C# that is susceptible to blocking using a Timeout to cancel the task.

-Concurrency is always a tricky subject in practically every language.
-C# is not only no exception but is actually a good example.
-The reason is that over the years it has incorporated different functionalities but, logically, the previous ones have not been removed for compatibility reasons.
+Concurrency is always a complicated topic, in practically all languages.
+C# is not only no exception but is even a good example.
+The reason is that over the years it has incorporated different functionalities but, logically, for compatibility reasons, the previous ones have not been removed.

-.NET is equipped with a large number of tools to manage concurrency, but at the same time, a large number of tutorials, code, and examples have become outdated by not using the latest tools.
+This means that .NET has a large number of tools for managing concurrency but, at the same time, a large number of tutorials, codes, and examples have become obsolete for not using the latest tools and are outdated.

-As we were saying, a common example is having to deal with a task that is susceptible to getting blocked.
+As we said, a common example is having to deal with a task that is susceptible to getting blocked.
 For this, we usually want to use a timeout, that is, a time after which we cancel the task if it has not finished.

 For this, we have different mechanisms.
-The most common one will be to use a CancellationToken.
-However, this requires that the task code being executed is designed to use this mechanism.
-However, in the case that we have to work with legacy code or third-party libraries, we may not have the ability to directly use a CancellationToken.
+The most common will be to use a CancellationToken.
+However, this requires that the code of the executed task is designed to use this mechanism.
+But in the case where we have to work with legacy code or third-party libraries, it is possible that we do not have the option to use a CancellationToken directly.

-So let’s see one of the possible techniques to address this situation, in which we have to deal with code susceptible to getting blocked, which we cannot modify, and which we want to handle using a Timeout.
+So let’s look at one of the possible techniques to address this situation, where we have to deal with code that is susceptible to blocking, that we cannot modify, and that we want to handle with a Timeout.

 Let’s try with an example.
-First, we are going to create our “blocking code”.
-For this, we create a new library, and inside it, we simply put the following,
+First, let’s create our “blocking code”.
+For this, we create a new library, and inside it we simply put the following,

 namespace ClassLibrary1